cmtrounce/SwURL/README.md

 # Contact

+Join the SwURL Gitter community at https://gitter.im/SwURL-package/community and message me directly.
+Recommended for quicker response time.

 If you want to get in touch you can email me at ctrounce94@gmail.com or follow/message me on Twitter https://twitter.com/ctrounce94